Sophia Fredskild: 2016–2021

 In late 2016, Sophia started to seek opportunities to get her songs recorded professionally and she chanced upon a collaboration with Malaysian DJ, Songwriter, and Producer Cuurley aka Bo Amir, with whom she co-wrote the English song "Go" released in November 2017.
 The song in Pop EDM's genre ended up being influential in the direction of music Sophia would be creating in from then onwards.
 Fredskild also released a second English single "More Than You See" in February 2018, a collaboration with Russian DJ, Songwriter and Producer Alexey Dorokhov aka Dorox.

 In October 2018, she released her first solo project, a Malay song "Menanti Cinta" followed with an English version "Waiting For Love" in November 2018.
 In early 2019 she released English and Malay singles "Forever Mine" and "Cinta Selamanya" along with music videos uploaded to her YouTube channel which have reached over a million views each.

 In October 2019 Sophia collaborated once again with another EDM artist Starlyte, a Malaysian Producer on the song "No Limit", which garnered over 1 million streams on the popular streaming service Spotify.
 In February 2020 she released "Head In The Clouds" another solo project produced by American Producer, Asaa.
 In October 2020, she released "Keep Me In Your Heart", which reached over 1 million views on YouTube.

 In February 2021 she released "Shine A Light", and in May 2021 "Heartbreaks Not Gonna Break Me", a pop ballad, which was produced by Danish Producer, Gustav Boje.

-On August 27th, 2021, Sophia collaborated with Furo, a Caribbean-influenced DJ from Florida, USA on a Moombahton Tropical-Dance Pop song called "Back To Paradise" and on October 15th, 2021, Sophia released an EDM song called "Future So Bright" with Brazilian DJ Tutsss.
+On 27 August 2021, Sophia collaborated with Furo, a Caribbean-influenced DJ from Florida, US on a Moombahton Tropical-Dance Pop song called "Back To Paradise" and on 15 October 2021, Sophia released an EDM song called "Future So Bright" with Brazilian DJ Tutsss.

-2021–present
+2021–2022

 In November 2021, Sophia relocated to Denmark to further her music career.
-She released a Pop-Ballad single called 'In Another Lifetime" on May 20th 2022, which has since achieved over 1 million streams on Spotify and over a half million views on her YouTube channel to date.
+She released a Pop-Ballad single called 'In Another Lifetime" on 20 May 2022, which has since achieved over 1 million streams on Spotify and 1.1 million views on her YouTube channel to date.

+2023

+In February 2023, Sophia met Danish producer Jecho aka Joachim Ersgaard, where they collaborated on her first ever EP titled 'DNA' with singles 'Still Love Me The Same', 'Bad For Me' and 'DNA'.
+Her 'DNA' EP was selected as album of the week in the week of its release on Danish Radio P4 with radio host Andrew Jensen, 'DNA' was also played on Danish Radio P3 and Sophia was featured in Danish Music magazine GAFFA under upcoming artists to look out for.

+2024–present

+Sophia went back into the studio with Joachim and started working on a concept album titled 'Intergalactic Love Story' a project of 33 songs, which tells a love story that was written in the stars.
+With 'Pluto' as its lead single.
+It was played on rotation on Danish Radio P4.
+Followed with 'Big Bang' as the second release, 'Interstellar' and 'Dark Matter.